replayio/docs/src/app/reference/test-runners/cypress-io/overview/page.md

 npx cypress run --browser replay-chromium
 ```

-{% quick-links title="Read more" description="See how you're able to improve your Replay experience by integrating with different CI/CD solutions and other reference documentation." %}
+{% quick-links title="Read more" description="See how you're able to improve your Replay experience by integrating with different CI solutions and other reference documentation." %}

 {% quick-link
   title="Record Your First Cypress test"